 For this to happen these variables must be present and if they are there is a higher likelihood that water may get into your home.

 How Can I Prevent Ice Dams from Damaging My Home?

-If damage is already caused, we are experts in repair and restoration.
+If damage is already caused, we are experts in replacement and restoration.

 However, the key is maintenance and prevention.
-At Proline, we know how to prevent ice dams from forming in the first place – keeping your interior safe from impending ice damage.
+At Proline, we know how to handle roof damage prevention from ice dams from forming in the first place – keeping your interior safe from impending ice damage.

 First, we ensure that your roof is cold.
 The main reason ice dams form is that the roof is unevenly warm.
 Patches of the roof, or just the topmost portion of the roof, gets above freezing while the bottom edge of your roof is below freezing.
 The melting snow from the upper portion of the roof thaws and then refreezes as ice towards the bottom edge of the roof, this new ice prevents more snow from melting and dripping off the roof the way it should.
 If an attic/roof is unevenly insulated or does not have roof or soffit vents, this becomes much more likely.

 So, to prevent ice dams we make sure the roof is cold by:

 - Installing roof/soffit vents to flush out that warm attic air